sujoy-kr/message_board/README.md

 # Message Board

-A message board where users can post a message which is visible only to other users.
+A message board where users can see all messages posted by other users but posting one requires login.

 ## Stack